learn-co-curriculum/omniauth_readme/README.md

 # OmniAuth

 ## Objectives
 1. Describe the problem of authentication and how OmniAuth solves it.
 2. Explain an OmniAuth strategy.
 3. Use OmniAuth to handle authentication in a Rails server.

+There are no tests for this lesson, but code along as we learn about OmniAuth and build out a login strategy together!

 ## Overview
 Passwords are terrible.

 For one thing, you have to remember them.
 Or you have to use a password manager, which comes with its own problems.
 Unsurprisingly, some percentage of users will just leave and never come back the moment you ask them to create an account.